We are committed to doing the work and continuously improving the way work gets done

-Special operations, such as a response to a hazardous materials emergency requires specialized resources which are often too much for any one agency to handle alone.
-By combining these re-sources into a single service delivery team, duplication can be reduced while resources are pooled to provide the most seamless and efficient response possible.
+Special operations, such as a response to a technical rescue emergency requires specialized resources which are often too much for any one agency to handle alone.
+By combining these resources into a single service delivery team, duplication can be reduced while resources are pooled to provide the most seamless and efficient response possible.

-About 120 experienced fire officers and fire-fighters serve on the team.
-These responders, from the six member-agencies, are initially trained as HazMat Technicians and maintain certification in accordance with national consensus standards, and state and local regulations.
+About 120 experienced fire officers and firefighters serve on the team.
+These responders, from the nine member agencies, are initially trained as Technical Rescue Technicians and maintain certification in accordance with national consensus standards, and state and local regulations.

-The Snohomish County Hazardous Materials Response Team operates under a tiered response system.
+The Snohomish County Technical Rescue Response Team operates under a tiered response system.

 When someone calls 911, we are ready to assist 24 hours a day - every day.
-Some HazMat releases may pose an emergency threat and may be beyond the scope of the local fire department.
-In such cases, technical assistance is provided by the HazMat team through one of the four response units.
+Some complicated rescues may be beyond the scope of the local fire department.
+In such cases, technical assistance is provided by the Technical Rescue Team through one of the four response units.

 For larger-scale emergencies, all four response units are dispatched and converge on the scene to make technical recommendations to the incident commander.
-The team is ready to assist with tasks like product identification, risk assessment, plugging/patching and decontamination.
+The team is ready to assist with tasks associated with the following rescue disciplines: trench, rope, urban search & rescue (USAR), water/ice, and confined space.
 For long-term incidents, off-duty personnel may be called back to work during planned operational periods.

-— A technical response unit based in Everett
+— A technical rescue unit based in Everett

-— A decontamination unit based in Fire District 1
+— A technical response unit based in Fire District 1

 — A technical response unit based in Marysville